-When you have agreed on the requirements and number of credits for the independent study, please sign and return the Senior Project Registration Form and we will handle the registration process.
 We have been granted permission to use UC 499 as the course number for these projects.
-However, if you prefer to register the course as an independent study in your home department that is acceptable as well.
+However, if you prefer to register the course as an independent study in your home department, that is acceptable as well.

 We recognize that we are only able to provide this exceptional educational opportunity because dedicated faculty members are willing to donate their time to work with our students.
 We have tried to design the capstone seminar to have students as prepared as possible for their senior projects.
-If you have any concerns or suggestions, please feel free to share them with Tyrone Stewart, ICP Advisor, at email@example.com.
+If you have any concerns or suggestions, please feel free to share them with Tyrone Stewart, the IMP Advisor.